Shubhdeep12/QueDoor/Readme.md

 <p>
 <em>

-QueDoor as the name suggests this is the entrance for tending to your request.
-It's a kind of online media stage where you can help out others.
+QueDoor as the name suggests this is the <b>Door</b> to solve your <b>Questions</b>.
+It's a kind of social media platform where you can help out others.
 </em>

 </p>